It's getting easier to find baby formula. But you might still run into bare shelves

 New data released on Wednesday showed shelf stock rates for powdered infant formula was 87% last week, according to IRI Worldwide, an analytics and market research firm.
 That compares to rates of 88-90% before the crisis began in February — and rates of 69% in the summer at the peak of the crisis, when almost a third of powdered infant formula was out of stock.

-But data from the U.S. Census Bureau tells a different story.
-The latest Household Pulse Survey from late September found about 30% of families with babies under a year old had trouble getting formula.
+But some experimental data from the U.S. Census Bureau shows there can still be problems.
+The latest Household Pulse Survey — which has small sample sizes — found at the end of September that about 30% of families with babies under a year old had trouble getting formula.
 That was a time period when IRI reported shelf stock rates to be in the 85-86% range for powdered formula.

 In Riverside, Wash., Rakaiya Charley, a mother of an 11-month-old, said the crisis is still real.
 When she goes to the stores, she said she sees "mostly empty shelves, altogether.
 And then the options are very limited on which (type of formula) you can pick, especially living in a rural area."